-| There are no strict rules about how to eat sushi.
-However, there are a few customs that will enhance your experience.
-We invite you to experiment and have fun. | |
+There are no strict rules about how to eat sushi, but there are a few customs that will enhance your experience.
+We invite you to try these customs and have fun. |

 |